wp-plugins/secsign/readme.txt

 = How to restore your SecSign ID on a new smartphone? =

-In case you lose your phone or want to switch to a new one, you should write down the restoration code for your SecSign ID.
+In the event that you lose your phone or want to switch to a new one, you should write down the restoration code for your SecSign ID.
 You can find the code in the app: Click on Edit on the main screen, select your SecSign ID and click on Restoration settings.

 You can restore your ID on a new phone by going to More -> Restore Identity.